Giraffe World Kitchen: Branches

 As of August 2022, the company has 12 outlets across the UK plus three at Dubai Airport in the United Arab Emirates and two at Malaga Airport in Spain.

 In September 2016, the company introduced a new brand, Giraffe World Kitchen, with its first branch in Basingstoke.
-However, in March 2019, Boparan announced that 20 branches had been tagged for closure “to protect the company”, which had made a pre-tax loss of £10m on sales of £67m.
+The brand then had 45 restaurants in the UK and four in the United Arab Emirates.
+In March 2019, though, Boparan announced that 20 branches had been tagged for closure “to protect the company”, which had made a pretax loss of £10 million on sales of £67 million.